 Samantha McDonald is an experienced, client-focused real estate lawyer, concentrating on business and real estate property law within the firm’s real estate and environmental practice area.
 She represents a wide range of clients and matters, including buyers and sellers of residential and commercial real estate, landlord-tenant disputes and evictions, land use, zoning, and development matters, leasing, and surrounding property issues.

 Samantha appreciates what her clients value most, understanding that “getting the deal done is most important to the client.”
 She enjoys working with clients to resolve matters that people typically don’t have to deal with and can’t always assess on their own.
 She helps her clients navigate various situations, evaluate the types of risks and potential effects involved, and works with clients to achieve exactly what they want while protecting them.

 Samantha is a recipient of the 2014 Pro Bono Publico Award from Community Legal Aid, and was selected as a member of Leadership Worcester 2016, which is a joint program of the Greater Worcester Community Foundation and the Worcester Regional Chamber of Commerce.
-She has also been recognized as a Super Lawyers “Rising Star” in 2015, 2016, and 2017.
+She has also been recognized as a Super Lawyers “Rising Star” from 2015-2019.

 Prior to joining the firm in 2018, Samantha was an Officer at another Worcester law firm, where she focused her practice on business and real estate property law.
 She developed a specialty in evictions, but says she had her “foot in the door” with other practice areas as well.
 Prior to law school, Samantha worked as a paralegal for a solo practitioner doing real estate conveyancing.

 Samantha enjoys crossword puzzles, but in the warmer months, she likes to spend time in her perennial flower garden.
 “I like to play in the dirt – I’m a dirt lawyer.”